The Beyonder's Prophecy

 “I tend to be.”
 Jalen responded.

-Jessica sat back down and leaned forward, resting her elbows on her vanity.
+Jessica sat back down, resting her elbow on her vanity.
 “So, tell me, Jalen.
 What exactly makes you think you’re so special?”

 Jalen smiled again.
 “You tell me.
 You’re the one who still hasn’t kicked me out yet.”

-Jessica exhaled sharply, her long red acrylic nails tapping against the vanity.
+Jessica exhaled sharply as her long red acrylic nails tapped against the vanity.
 “I will kick you out if you don’t stop bullshitting me with your cryptic lines.”

 “Okay.
 Fine.”
 Jalen said, crossing his arms now.
 “Why did you wink at me?”

-“No. It’s because I was with my friend who has seen all of your performances, and he said you’ve NEVER done that before.
+“No. It’s because I was with my friend who has seen all of your performances here, and he said you’ve NEVER done that before.
 So, I’m asking, why me?”

 Jalen didn’t back down.
 He stood his ground, arms crossed, staring right back at her.

 “I ask you again, why me?
-Why, after dozens of performances, hundreds of people watching you, did you single me out?
+Why, after all of your performances, hundreds of people watching you, did you single me out?
 What made me different?”

-Jalen took a slow step toward her.
-Deliberate and controlled.
+Jalen took a deliberate and controlled step toward her.
 “That’s not good enough.”

 “You felt it, didn’t you?” he said smoothly.
 “The same thing I did.”